Vardoge/synq-getting-started/README.md

 ## Our Mission

-Be the easiest and fastest way to integrate video technology/content into your app or service
+Be the fastest, most cost effective way to connect licensed video content between owners/licensors and distributors.

 ## Core Behaviors